Naturopathic Migraine Treatment

 How & What You Eat Can Cause Migraines

 When exploring the causes of headaches, the easiest place to start is diet.
 Food reactions are a significant contributor to headaches and some improvement in symptoms, if not complete remission, can always be achieved by eliminating problematic dietary items.
-The elimination/challenge trial described below is a good way to identify food reactions that may be causing your headaches.
+The elimination/challenge trial is a good way to identify food reactions that may be causing your headaches.

 Foods that most commonly induce migraines: